keystonejs/keystone/docs/pages/docs/guides/auth-and-access-control.md

 If you want to completely block users from setting a field's value, make sure you set both the `create` and `update` rules.
 {% /hint %}

+{% hint kind="warn" %}
+`read` field access control does not apply to `context.db.*` operations, as these operations do not resolve the underlying fields using GraphQL.
+{% /hint %}

 For more information about the arguments provided to field rules, see the [Access Control API Docs](../config/access-control#field-access-control)

 ### People Example